 What Is A Supermoon?
 Here's What You Should Know About This Spectacular Sight

 What's so impressive about it?

-In this case, it's the size that matters.
+Space.com notes that a supermoon can come into view at a whopping 30 percent brighter than a full moon and appear almost 14 percent bigger.
+That's right — bigger and brighter.
 Maybe that's where the "super" in supermoon comes from.
-Full moons are already majorly apparent when they're beautifully shining in the sky.
+Full moons are already majorly apparent when they're beautifully shining in the night sky.
 I mean, let's be honest, it's the reason why you're excitedly pointing to the moon and demanding that your friends around you look as well.

-And like most mesmerizing matters that occur in the sky, your mood may be steered by the stars.
+Like most mesmerizing matters that occur in the sky, your mood may be steered by the stars.

 Although, don't use the moon as an excuse to let unattended feelings finally make their debut.
 Say what you want, when you want, but if you need a scapegoat, the moon's taking the fall.
-Until of course, you have enough time to explain yourself.
+Until, of course, you have enough time to explain yourself.